ssmubc/Empathetic-Communication/README.md

-# AI Learning Assistant
+# Virtual Care Interaction

-This prototype explores how Large Language Models (LLMs) can enhance education by offering a personalized and adaptive learning experience.
-The LLM complements an instructor's role by providing tailored feedback, identifying knowledge gaps, and recommending targeted resources to students.
-This approach resonates with the core principles of personalized education, transforming the learning experience into a journey of self-discovery and growth.
+This project leverages Large Language Models (LLMs) to revolutionize pharmacy education by enabling students to conduct realistic virtual patient interviews with diverse scenarios and personalities.
+By addressing limitations in existing tools, the prototype fosters practical skill development and offers scalable, GenAI-driven solutions for clinical education across institutions.

 | Index                                               | Description                                             |